 - Philly Represent!

-Truth: I always thought that the concept of a juice cleanse was a bit of a gimmick and I wanted no part.
+Truth: I used to think the concept of a juice cleanse was a bit of a gimmick and I wanted no part.
 My thinking was what’s 3 or 5 days of juice going to do for me?
 I try to focus on long-term, big picture health and eschew trends and fad diets.

 Plus, I love to eat… I really, really love food and the ritual of meals.
 I’m the type of person who begins thinking about lunch promptly after finishing breakfast.
 Spend upwards of $150-200 only to feel hungry and deprived?
 No chewing?
 Blah, I can’t drink ALL my meals.
 Nope, no thank you.